mnaoumov/obsidian-fix-require-modules/README.md

 ## Roadmap

 - I could fix the behavior of `require()` but I could not make any essential changes to dynamic `import()`, such as `await import("obsidian")`, because it requires `module.register()` hooks that were introduced in `Node.js v18.19.0` and the latest `Obsidian` version is shipped with `Node.js v18.15.0`.
 As soon as `Obsidian` updates the shipped version of `Node.js` to the corresponding version, I will make corresponding fixes to dynamic `import()`.
-- For the same reason I could not make `code buttons` to support `ECMAScript Modules` (`esm`) syntax, because it wouldn't work with top-level `await` statements.
-Will be fixed together with the previous issue.

 ## Installation